ViciousSquid/Dosidicus/README.md

 # Dosidicus electronicae
-A virtual squid with a simple neural network
+A Tamagotchi digital pet with a simple neural network
-* In the style of a Tamagotchi digital pet -  look after the pets needs or it will get sick and die :-(
 * Includes detailed tools for visualising and understanding how neural networks and Hebbian learning work

 * requires **PyQt5** and **pyqtgraph**